 When to Get Help

-If you feel trapped, behind in your school work, stuck, and you want more information see or just to talk to someone about how to help yourself or a friend, Campus Specific Resources lets you know about live person resources in your area.
+If you feel trapped, behind in your school work, stuck, and you want more information see or just to talk to someone about how to help yourself or a friend, check in with CAPS to find out more about resources on and off campus.